carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 > ## Exercise 2: Explore a phylum
 >
 > Go into groups and choose one phylum that is interesting for your
-> group, and use the learned code to find out how many reads have been assigned to
+> group, and use the learned code to find out how many OTUs have been assigned to
 > your chosen phylum and what are the unique names of the genera inside it.
 > がんばれ! (ganbate; *good luck*):
 >> ## Solution